-The incumbent shall operate under the routine supervision of the Chair of Family Violence Prevention.
-The incumbent will undertake related tasks as requested by his or her supervisor and is expected to plan, organise and schedule work independently to ensure that deadlines and agreed outcomes are met.
+The incumbent shall operate under the supervision of the PC4 Director and the National Manager.
+The incumbent will undertake related tasks as requested by supervisors and is expected to plan, organise and schedule work independently to ensure that deadlines and agreed outcomes are met.
 They will be expected to use initiative in prioritising work and solving simple problems.
 A degree of independence is expected once tasks are mastered.
 More complex tasks are to be referred to the supervisor.